Adult Medicine Self-Study Package -

 - MP3 Audio - rip to your MP3 player and learn on the go

-*Post-test MUST be submitted to claim CME credit.
+*Post-test MUST be completed to claim CME credit.

 Estimated time to complete package: 27 hours